| |

 shape for doing tight concave surfaces.

-But for a little more money, you can avoid getting slivers
+For a little more money, you can avoid getting slivers

 (no small issue) by using sponge sanding blocks.
 They are